epgreig/similarity-tool/README.md

 - Captures the essence of the pkmn rather than the scale of their features

 **No Machine Learning necessary!
 This is not a clustering problem, there is no reason to introduce ML into this problem when other statistical methods work perfectly well.

+## Results

+**Most Similar Pokemon Pairs**

+1. Hitmonchan and Hitmontop: 99.21%
+2. Plusle and Minun: 99.19%
+3. Hitmonlee and Hitmonchan: 98.1%
+4. Alakazam and Espeon: 97.8%

+**Among the pairs that don't share a type: highest is Mew and Shaymin: 52%

+**Most Unique Pokemon** (measured by lowest similarity score for closest match)

+1. Heatran: closest match 53% w/ Metagross
+2. Umbreon: closest match 56% w/ Mightyena
+3. Xatu: closest match 59% w/ Chimecho

+**Least Generic Pokemon** (measure by lowest average similarity score with all other Pokemon)

+1. Dialga: average match -3.1%

+**Most Generic Pokemon** (measure by lowest average similarity score with all other Pokemon)

+1. Bibarel: average match 3.2%